axibase/axibase-charts/syntax/udf.md

 ## Importing Functions

-Custom functions are loaded with the `import` keyword, followed by package name and the url to the JavaScript file containing  function definitions.
+Custom functions are loaded with the `import` keyword, followed by package name and the URL to the JavaScript file containing function definitions.

 ```
 import package_name = url